Age of acquisition: Relation to other variables

 It has been disputed whether age of acquisition has an effect on word tasks on its own or by virtue of its covariance with other variables such as word frequency.
 Alternatively, it has been suggested that the age of acquisition is related to the fact that an earlier learned word has been encountered more often.
 These issues were partially resolved in an article by Ghyselinck, Lewis and Brysbaert.

 Alternatively there have been discussions of the effect that the age of acquisition has on memory.
+The influence of AoA on recognition memory is likely to be present, using a pure and mixed lists.
+However, the AoA effect is not likely to be present in free recall tasks.
+However, there is evidence indicating that the AoA is present in free recall in compound words.
+One explanation for this is that disyllabic words such as compound words have more irregular spelling-to-sound correspondence, thus semantics is more likely to take place, while monomorphemic items have a more regular spelling-to-sound correspondence, thus semantics is less likely to take place.

 Theories on the age-of-acquisition effects

 Representation theory

 The AoA effects could be attributed to incremental construction of semantic representations.
 Early-acquired words develop stronger connections with other words as they have richer semantic representations, and are thus more resistant to cognitive impairment.

 Mapping theory

 The AoA effects result from reduced neuroplasticity during the learning of mappings between representations over time.
 Early-acquired words use the rich resources available in the system, while late-acquired words need to fitted into the system already tuned to early-acquired words.
 Consequently, there is a processing cost for late-acquired words, especially for those having mapping structures that are different to early-acquired words.
 Opaque or deep languages such as English are more likely to show AoA effects, as a result of this mapping between letter and sound being irregular in opaque languages, leading to a larger AoA effects, whereas transparent or shallow languages such as Spanish are more likely to demonstrate small or no AoA effects, as the mapping between letter and sound is regular and late-acquired words can benefit from the structure created by early-acquired words.